Simulation framework

 F: array_like

-Array of fluxes with first dimension nq and same dimensions as input array.
+Array of fluxes with first dimension nq_hydro and otherwise same dimensions as input array.

 primitiveEvolution(idir, V, dV_dx)